michalwilk123/elliot-chat-client/README.md

 User has access to the cli interface coloured with as much as 16 colours!!

-Project under the hood is using another project: [Xavier]() as a simple REST API which is resposible for transporting the messages themselves over the internet.
+Project under the hood is using another project: [Xavier](https://github.com/michalwilk123/xavier-chat-server) a simple REST API which is resposible for transporting the messages themselves over the internet.

 ---

-Project depends on only few dependancies:
+Project depends on only a few dependancies:
 * [aiohttp](https://github.com/aio-libs/aiohttp) - websocket connection,
     fetching periodical data, registering users
 * [cryptography](https://github.com/pyca/cryptography) - symmetric/asymetric encryption